Sums of even powers of k-regulous functions: Case of positive definite forms

-\section{Case of positive definite forms.}
+\section{Case of positive definite forms}

-In the last section, we will be dealing with the problem of representing a quotient of two positive definite forms as a sum of $2d$th powers of $k$-regulous functions.
+In the last section, we deal with the problem of representing a quotient of two positive definite forms as a sum of $2d$-th powers of $k$-regulous functions.
 Let us recall that a homogeneous form of degree $2d$ is positive definite if it vanishes only at the origin.
-We start with an easy exercise
+We start with